"What rights do I have under the Act?" "How will my business be affected?" "Am I required to take further safety training?"

 6. The monitoring of the implementation and effectiveness of the program.

-As with policies, the Department of Labour and Advanced Education assists employers in this task by publishing a guide to program preparation.
+As with policies, the Department of Labour, Skills and Immigration assists employers in this task by publishing a guide to program preparation.
 Contact the Department for your free copy.

 The creation of a Joint Occupational Health and Safety Committee is part of the employer's and employee's Responsibility and Right To Participate.
 Such committees, made up of at least 50 percent non-management personnel, are required in every workplace where more than 20 workers are regularly employed.